 - Although the topic seems concentrated in the twenty-first century, two of the top ten articles are from a fair way ago - including the top one.

-- If you exclude that top article, no article has a topic probability of over 0.4.
+- If that top article is excluded, no article has a topic probability of over 0.4.
 This is true even though for some journal-year pairs, the average topic probability is over 0.1.
 It feels like every article must get a reasonable probability of being in this topic.

 - Relatedly, there doesn’t seem to be any thematic unity to the articles here.
-What would you even call the ‘topic’ which has these ten articles as paradigm?
-I’m calling it Norms because it looks from the graphs like the counterpart of our topic Norms, but this is hardly a perfect name.
+What could we even call the “topic” which has these ten articles as paradigm cases?
+I’m calling it norms because it looks from the graphs like the counterpart of our topic norms, but this is hardly a perfect name.

-For comparison, the original topic 90 had a top 10 list that looked a little more sensible.
+For comparison, the original topic 90 had a top ten list that looked a little more sensible.

 The papers are more recent, the probabilities are higher, and there is some more unity to the topic.
-It’s about normativity and objectivity, very broadly construed, with a bit of a focus on Brandm.
-And you can still see hints of that in the new top 10 list, but it’s gotten blurrier.
-The Rosen article that’s at nearly 70% in the original topic has dropped to around 20% in the new topic, reflecting the lack of thematic unity.
+It’s about normativity and objectivity, very broadly construed, with a bit of a focus on Brandom.
+And we can still see hints of that in the new top ten list, but it’s gotten blurrier.
+The Rosen article that’s at nearly 70 percent in the original topic has dropped to around 20 percent in the new topic, reflecting the lack of thematic unity.

-You can see some of the twenty-first century vocabulary, like ‘challenge’ and ‘accounts’ turning up at the bottom.
+It’s possible to see some of the twenty-first-century vocabulary, like challenge and accounts turning up at the bottom.
 But this is what things mostly should look like for a topic about normativity and objectivity.

 Just to get a sense of the appropriate scale for what’s being measured here, here’s what the top of the table for the Kant topic looks like.